Broken Bones and Fracture Compensation

 - Arm amputation – up to £192,000

 In all cases, the figure will be affected by the length and amount of treatment, as well as the financial inconvenience it causes.
-You may be offered an early settlement amount to avoid legal action, but an experience personal injury lawyer will be able to advise you on whether you could realistically expect more compensation by starting formal proceedings.
+You may be offered an early settlement amount to avoid legal action, but an experienced personal injury lawyer will be able to advise you on whether you could realistically expect more compensation by starting formal proceedings.

 No win, No fee promise